Kitchen renovation: where do I start?

-For many, it’s the heart of the home; the room where all the family gets together and the ideal place to socialise.
+For many, the kitchen is the heart of the home; the room where all the family gets together and the ideal place to socialise.
 And when it comes to selling your home, a kitchen that you can be proud of is a big pull for home buyers.
-If you’re thinking of sprucing up your kitchen – whether to entice prospective buyers or to help you fall back in love with your home – here’s how to get started.
+If you’re thinking of a kitchen renovation – whether to entice prospective buyers or to help you fall back in love with your home – here’s how to get started.

 Write a kitchen renovation wish list

 What nicer way to start a home improvement project than with a wish list?
-This is a chance to pin point the style, colours and design preferences you’ve been hankering after – whether a minimal, sharp lined kitchen in glossy white or something more traditional with rustic stand-alone pieces.
+This is a chance to pinpoint the style, colours and kitchen design preferences you want — whether that’s a minimal kitchen in glossy white or something more traditional with rustic stand-alone pieces.

 Pinterest and Houzz are great sites for pinning your favourite design inspirations to help inform your project and keep referring back to.
 Likewise, Instagram has an endless array of people undergoing live kitchen refurbishments from which you can steal design, layout and product inspiration.

 Want the help of an architect to design your kitchen?
 Find local architects to discuss your project with now

 Shop around for your ideal kitchen

-You’ll already be aware of the number of firms out there all competing for your business.
-The best known are Wicks, B&Q, Homebase, Ikea, John Lewis, Howdens and Magnet, and it’s worth looking at their websites to find the kitchen range you like best, get inspiration and work out some costs.
+You’ll already be aware of the number of firms competing for your business.
+The best known are Wicks, B&Q, Homebase, Ikea, John Lewis, Howdens and Magnet.
+It’s worth looking at their websites to find the kitchen range you like best, get inspiration and work out some costs.
 Bespoke kitchen makers are also a popular option.

-If you go into store, most retailers will plan your kitchen for you using one of the ranges that they offer.
-Most companies do this free of charge while others do charge a fee that is redeemable if you decide to buy the kitchen from them.
+If you go into store, most retailers will plan your kitchen for you using one of the ranges they offer.
+Most companies do this free of charge.
+Others do charge a fee that is redeemable if you decide to buy the kitchen from them.